Jo-wang/Daily-Paper-Reading/test-time/Parameter-free Online Test-time Adaptation.md

 - Additionally, these methods may over-adapt the model parameters, leading to poor performance or even catastrophic degradation of performance.
 - **In this paper**, LAME runs efficient while requiring less memory than NAMs.
 - It's provide a correction of the output probabilities.
+- This setting relex the original domain shift to represent with allow the hierarchical labels appear (especially sub-class) in test set.

 ### Method
 - Define a latent assignment vector $\tilde{\mathbf{Z}}_i$, we want to approximate the true distribution $p(z \mid \mathbf{x})$ by maximize the log likelihood: